smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 #### Using a Buffer

 You can also send `ByteBuffer`s to the `AudioStreamManager` to be played.
-To use it, replace the `pushAudioSource` call in the example above to the `pushBuffer` call shown below:
+To use it, replace the `pushResource` call in the example above to the `pushBuffer` call shown below:

 ```java
 sdlManager.getAudioStreamManager().pushBuffer(byteBuffer, new CompletionListener() {